 Hei!
-I’m an Associate Professor at BI Norwegian Business School (Oslo, Norway), where I co-founded the Centre for Multisensory Marketing.
+I’m an Associate Professor at the Department of Marketing, BI Norwegian Business School (Oslo, Norway), where I work on multisensory experiences.
 In this website, I present some information about my interests, my academic and professional experience, and some of my work.
 Below, you’ll see my short bio.

 Research and teaching

-I have taught several undergraduate, master’s, PhD, and executive courses (see more on this here) including multisensory marketing (module 3 in link, see some photos here), multisensory experiences, sensation and perception, brand management, service marketing, digital marketing, and consumer neuroscience.
+I have taught several undergraduate, master’s, PhD, and executive courses including multisensory experiences, multisensory marketing (module 3 in link, see some photos here), sensation and perception, brand management, service marketing, customer experience management, digital marketing, and consumer neuroscience.

 I’ve worked with a number of companies from different countries such as Symrise, Asahi Breweries, Nordic Approach, Asian Institute on Consumer Insight, Financiera Nacional de Desarrollo (FDN), Seguros Bolívar, and SALMA.
 This work has focused on a variety of topics including multisensory experiences, food and drink, branding, consumer research, and innovation.
-I’m also one of the co-founders of Neurosketch (Colombia).
 See Consulting for more information.